-PROFESSOR ROBERT DENG, on heightened risks, with the rising number of things connected to the Internet
+PROFESSOR ROBERT DENG, on heightened risks, with the rising number of things connected to the Internet their mobile phones, or when the phones get hacked, he said.

 And with so many things linked to the Internet, human life is at risk, too."If someone hacks into the traffic system or into a nuclear plant, we will be in big trouble."